Gkim924/Data-Structures/mp_mazes/story_data/gk-gates-toZuneRoom.md

-After entering the necesscary biometric data and jiggling the doorknob Bill enters the Hall of Zunes.
+After entering the necessary biometric data and jiggling the doorknob Bill enters the Hall of Zunes.

 # gk-gates-zuneRoom